Privacy-Aware Load Ensemble Control: A Linearly-Solvable MDP Approach: Differentially Private LS-MDP

 \begin{definition}[Probabilistic Differential Privacy] Random mechanism $\Tilde{\mathcal{M}}$ satisfies $(\epsilon,\delta)$-probabilistic differential privacy, if for all vectors $\overline{\zeta}^{\beta}$ output space $\Delta_{n}$ of $\Tilde{\mathcal{M}}$ can be divided into sets $\Omega_1$, $\Omega_2$ such that:

 and for all $\overline{\zeta}^{{\beta}}\! \simeq \overline{\eta}^{\beta}$ and for all $\overline{\chi}^{\beta} \in \Omega_{1}$:

 where $\epsilon \geq 0$, and $0\leq\delta \leq 1$ represents the maximum probability of breaching $\epsilon$-differential privacy. \end{definition} This definition of $(\epsilon,\delta)$-probabilistic differential privacy guarantees that $\epsilon$-differential privacy is achieved with at least $(1-\delta)$ probability \cite{Probablisitc_DP}.
-Notably, that both parameters $\epsilon$ and $\delta$ are user-defined and can be selected arbitrarily to satisfy privacy preferences of a particular decision-maker.
+Both parameters $\epsilon$ and $\delta$ are user-defined and can be selected to satisfy privacy preferences of a particular decision-maker.
+A smaller value of $\epsilon$ reflects stronger privacy for a relatively less accurate response, and $\delta$ is usually chosen very small ($\leq 0.05$) to ensure high satisfaction of $\epsilon$-differential privacy.

 \begin{definition}[Dirichlet Mechanism] Let $\Tilde{\mathcal{M}}$ be a Dirichlet mechanism with input vector $\overline{\zeta}^{\beta}$ and output vector $\overline{\chi}^{\beta}$ according to the Dirichlet distribution, i.e.: